camplowell/MayaRig/README.md

 # Autorigger

 ## Installation
+1. Download the repository using `Code -> Download ZIP`.
-Drag the repository folder into one of Maya's script folders.
+2. Extract the ZIP file and rename the extracted folder to `MayaRig`.
+Drag it into one of Maya's script folders.
-Ensure the script folder itself contains an `__init__.py` file.
+3. Create an (empty) `__init__.py` file in the script folder if there isn't one already.

+Maya's Scripts folder should now contain at least these two items:
 > 📁 MayaRig
 > 📄 \_\_init\_\_.py